Designing a workplace transformation in Calgary

-We were engaged to help Enbridge expand across 19 floors of office space ― in the process, we helped them to shift from a traditional, static office plan, to a highly collaborative and engaging work environment.
+We were engaged to help Enbridge expand across 19 floors of office space ― in the process, we helped them drive a workplace transformation from a traditional, static office plan, to a highly collaborative and engaging work environment.
 The goal was to improve communication and decision-making and stimulate workplace creativity.

 Principal - Interior Design

 In addition to developing a new ‘look and feel’ for the space that reflected the company’s brand and culture, we also had to account for the increased workforce numbers of a rapidly expanding company.
 And, as a phased-construction project, work took place floor-by-floor within a continuously operational facility.